• Skip to primary navigation

 You probably already have all the ingredients you need for these Molletes (Mexican Bean and Cheese Sandwiches).
 Try them with some freshly made Pico de Gallo -- so good! mexicanplease.com

-Of course, if you open up the fridge and see a batch of Charro Beans then you are set.
-That's what we're using for this batch of Molletes.
+Of course, if you open up the fridge and see a batch of Charro Beans on the shelf then you are welcome to use those as well.
+That's what I ended up using for this batch.

 Charro Beans!
 You won't find a heartier, more delicious batch of beans anywhere in Mexico.
 This version uses bacon and chipotles but feel free to add in some chorizo if you have it.
 So good! mexicanplease.com

-The above pic is a puree of the Charro Beans from a couple weeks ago (recipe here).
-Those beans are resting in some broth so they blend together quite easily -- just plop 'em in a food processor or blender and give 'em a whirl.
+The above pic is a puree of these Charro Beans that were swimming in some broth so they blend together quite easily.

 Okay, got some beans on hand?
-Time to work on the Pico.
+Then it's time to work on the Pico.
 Take a look at the following pic:

 Double batch of our authentic PIco de Gallo mexicanplease.com